One Heart (Celine Dion song)

-"One Heart" is a song recorded by Canadian singer Celine Dion, for her eight English studio album, One Heart (2003).
-It was written and produced by John Shanks and Kara DioGuardi.
-"One Heart" is a dance-pop song, about the power of love.
-It was released on 26 May 2003 as the second single outside North America, while in Canada, it was released as the third single after "Have You Ever Been in Love".
-"One Heart" became a top 40 single in most European countries, including number 27 in the United Kingdom.
+"One Heart" is a song recorded by Canadian singer Celine Dion for her eighth English-language studio album, One Heart (2003).
+Written and produced by John Shanks and Kara DioGuardi, it is a dance-pop track built around an upbeat message about the power of love.
+It was issued on 26 May 2003 as the second single outside North America, and in Canada it became the third single following "Have You Ever Been in Love".
+"One Heart" entered the top 40 in several European countries, reaching number 27 in the United Kingdom.

-The song received favorable reviews from music critics, who deemed it "catchy" and picked as one of the best tracks on the album.
-The music video for "One Heart" was directed by Antti Jokinen and released on 30 May 2003.
-It was included on the UK enhanced double A-side single "One Heart/I Drove All Night".
-The making of the video was shown on the A New Day...
-Live in Las Vegas bonus DVD, called One Year...One Heart.
-In October 2008, it was included on the European version of Dion's My Love: Ultimate Essential Collection greatest hits.
+The song drew positive notices from music critics, who described it as catchy and named it one of the strongest selections on the album.
+The music video for "One Heart", directed by Antti Jokinen, premiered on 30 May 2003.
+It was included on the UK enhanced double A-side single "One Heart" / "I Drove All Night".
+A behind-the-scenes segment was later issued on the A New Day...
+Live in Las Vegas bonus DVD under the title One Year...One Heart.
+In October 2008, the track was added to the European edition of Dion's My Love: Ultimate Essential Collection greatest hits.

 Background and release

-On 15 April 2003, it was announced that after the success of "I Drove All Night," two new singles from 'One Heart' were set to impact radio.
-In the United States and Canada, the ballad "Have You Ever Been in Love" was selected as the next single.
-In Europe, the upbeat title-track "One Heart" was chosen instead.
-On 17 June 2003, it was announced that the song was getting some serious airplay around the world and that "One Heart" was added to radio playlists in Europe and was gaining ground at Canadian radio.
-The CD single for "One Heart" was available in record stores in Europe around June 2003.
-The track listing includes remixes of the track.
-The song was released in October 2003 in Japan, while it was released as a double a-side single along with "I Drove All Night", on 8 September 2003 in the UK, becoming Dion's first double a-side release in the UK.
+On 15 April 2003, it was announced that after the success of "I Drove All Night", two new singles from One Heart were scheduled for radio release.
+In the United States and Canada, the ballad "Have You Ever Been in Love" was selected as the next single, while in Europe the label opted for the uptempo title track.
+On 17 June 2003, it was reported that the song was receiving strong airplay internationally, with "One Heart" added to radio playlists across Europe and gaining momentum at Canadian radio.
+The CD single was issued in Europe around June 2003, including several remixes of the track.
+The song was released in Japan in October 2003, and in the United Kingdom it appeared on 8 September 2003 as a double A-side single with "I Drove All Night", marking Dion's first double A-side release there.